Pedestrian Attribute Recognition: A Survey: The Review of PAR Algorithms

-The key problem is how to adaptively tuning the weight vector $\lambda_j$ in Eq. \ref{awmtweightedLossfunction}.
-They propose the validate loss trend algorithm to realize this target.
+The key problem is how to adaptively tune the weight vector $\lambda_j$ in Eq. \ref{awmtweightedLossfunction}.
+They propose the validated loss trend algorithm to realize this target.
 The intuition behind their algorithm is that in learning multiple tasks simultaneously, the "important" tasks should be given high weight (\emph{i.e.} $\lambda_j$ ) to increase the scale of loss of the corresponding tasks.
-But the question is how we can know which task is more "important", in another word, how do we measure the importance of one task?
+But the question is how we can know which task is more "important", in other words, how do we measure the importance of one task?

 In this paper, the authors propose to use the generalization ability as an objective measurement.
 Specifically, they think the trained model of one task with lower generation ability should be set higher weight than those models of the other tasks.
 The weight vector $\lambda_j$ is updated per $k$ iterations and used to compute the loss of training data and update the network parameter $\Theta$ in the backward pass.
-Their experiments on several attributes dataset validated the effectiveness of this adaptive weighting mechanism.
+Their experiments on several attribute datasets validated the effectiveness of this adaptive weighting mechanism.

-\textbf{Summary:} There are few works focus on design new loss functions for pedestrian attribute recognition.
-WPAL-network \cite{zhou2017weakly} consider the unbalanced distribution of data and propose a weighted cross-entropy loss function according to the proportion of positive labels over all attribute categories in the training dataset.
-This methods seems a little tricky but has been widely used in many PAR algorithms.
-AWMT \cite{mmhe2017adaptively} propose an adaptive weighting mechanism for each attribute learning to make the network focus more on handle the ``hard'' tasks.
-These works full demonstrate the necessary to design novel loss functions to better train the PAR network.
+\textbf{Summary:} There are few works that focus on designing new loss functions for pedestrian attribute recognition.
+WPAL-network \cite{zhou2017weakly} considers the unbalanced distribution of data and proposes a weighted cross-entropy loss function according to the proportion of positive labels overall attribute categories in the training dataset.
+This method seems a little tricky but has been widely used in many PAR algorithms.
+AWMT \cite{mmhe2017adaptively} proposes an adaptive weighting mechanism for each attribute learning to make the network focus more on handling the ``hard'' tasks.
+These works fully demonstrate the necessity to design novel loss functions to better train the PAR network.